hydroffice/hyo2_qc/docs/user_manual_survey_grid_qa.rst

 .. note::
-    The **Plot depth vs. density** and **Plot depth vs. TVU QC** can potentially require a large amount of memory (i.e., when the input grid contains hundred of millions of nodes).
+    The **Plot depth vs. density** and **Plot depth vs. TVU QC** can potentially require a large amount of memory (i.e., when the input grid contains hundreds of millions of nodes).
 As such, both plots are unflagged by default.
     You can flag them if you need their output.
 If having both plots selected triggers a memory error, you may try to flag these plots once at a time.